 NREN experiences of supporting biomedical communities were presented by Martin Bech of the Danish NREN, DeiC, Michal Kosiedowski of the Polish NREN, PSNC, Eli Beker of IUCC, Israel, and Mario Reale and Sabrina Tomassini of GARR.
 The main message of the first part of the workshop was that collaboration between research networks and the biomedical community is challenging, as the biomedical community is very varied in its needs and presents some characteristics (such as privacy requirements, consent mechanisms) that are uncommon within the research environment.
 On the other hand, NREN-delivered services need to be adapted to the biomedical communities and their expertise and requirements, for example ‘in the cloud services’ like identity management or the creation of ad hoc private network connections to bypass firewalls and increase security measures.

 During the second workshop day, the ELIXIR research infrastructure was presented by Allegra Via of IBPM (the Institute of Molecular Biology and Pathology) and CNR (the National Research Council of Italy).
 Alberto Redolfi of IRCCS Fatebenefratelli presented the DECIDE project, Fabio Triulzi of the University of Milan gave an overview of the COLIBRI project, and Claudia Zoani of ENEA presented the METRO FOOD project.
-The Belarus NREN team from BASNET presented their experiences of the biomedical community in Belarus.
+The Belarus NREN team from BASNET presented their experiences of their biomedical community.
 GARR presented its ‘IdP in the Cloud’ identity management solution created for the biomedical community and the array of services delivered.
 Sergiusz Zielinski of the Polish NREN, PSNC, highlighted a partnership between PSNC and a private company to create a high-tech videoconferencing system to allow surgeons to communicate during operations.
 This public-private partnership was presented in more detail by Dr. Marcin Strojny of the Karol Marcinkowski University of Medical Sciences in Poznan.

 Interest in further follow up